 The vast majority of people can (and should) get a flu vaccine.
 The CDC notes two exceptions:

->

-> - People with a history of severe allergic reaction to a flu vaccine or a vaccine component other than egg
+- People with a history of severe allergic reactions to a flu vaccine or a vaccine component other than egg.

-> - Some but not all people who’ve previously developed Guillain-Barré syndrome within six weeks after getting a flu vaccine
+- Some but not all people who’ve previously developed Guillain-Barré syndrome within six weeks after receiving a flu vaccine.

->

-> These two populations shouldn’t write off flu protection altogether.
+These two populations shouldn’t write off flu protection altogether.
 Doctors may opt to use preventive antiviral drugs instead.
-Aside from these specific instances, the CDC’s Kelly says that everyone over 6 months old should get the flu vaccine, particularly high-risk populations, including children younger than 5, adults 65 and older, pregnant women, residents of nursing homes or long-term care facilities, people with severe obesity, American Indians and Alaska Natives, and people who have certain medical conditions, such as chronic asthma or heart problems.
+Aside from these specific instances, the CDC’s Kelly says that everyone over 6 months old should get the flu vaccine, particularly members of high-risk populations, including children under 5, adults 65 and older, pregnant women, residents of nursing homes or long-term care facilities, people with severe obesity, American Indians and Alaska Natives, and people who have certain medical conditions, such as chronic asthma or heart disease.

->

-> “If you have questions about which vaccine is best for you,” Kelly said, “talk to your doctor or other healthcare professional.”
+“If you have questions about which vaccine is best for you,” Kelly said, “talk to your doctor or other healthcare professional.”

 Typically, flu “illness activity” starts ramping up in November, and it’s possible to catch the flu as late as May.
 Remember that last year’s season lasted more than five months.